KHP-Informatics/NGS_Workshop_Advanced_Bioinformatics/searching_files/README.md

 	4. Count the total number of exons

 #### Subsetting dataset
-We will define an exon by it's genomic coordinates.
+We will define an exon by its genomic coordinates.
 Therefore, we only need the feature type and the genomic location (chr, start, stop, and strand) information to find the total number of exons.
 The columns corresponding to this information are 1, 3, 4, 5, and 7.

 'cut' is a program that will extract columns from files.
 It is a very good command to know.
-Let's first try out the 'cut' command on a small dataset (just the first 5 lines of chr1-hg19_genes.gtf) to make sure we have the command correct:
+Let's first try out the 'cut' command on a small dataset (just the first 5 lines of chr22.genes.hg19.bed) to make sure we have the command correct:

 `$ cut -f1,2,3 chr22.genes.hg19.bed | head -n 5`